 This is the only Priority Pass Lounge we have visited that has only one person working.
 We got in with a usual greeting in English but the staff was reserved, unfriendly and inattentive to needs of the lounge visitors.
 Oftentimes, incoming customers were almost doing the cleanup of tables themselves for there were no other free places to sit in.
 As a consequence of the lone staff having to do everything, there were often people waiting for quite a while to book in.
 We noticed some people who left after doing a quick check while the staff was not around at the reception desk.
 Also, many times, one had to ask from the staff to refill drinks and foods as he was keeping himself busy with a phone at his desk.

 The lounge has minimal seating and most are hard chairs around small tables.
 You might get lucky and get a soft one.
 There are no toilets or showers in the lounge.
 Wi-Fi is available.

 The lounge had a TV that was turned off during our visit.
 There were also a flight information screen.
 Unfortunately, only few sockets were available to charge devices.

 Food and Drinks

 We can't praise the catering either.
 It was below the average level we have seen in other lounges.

 There were warm sausages and meatballs.
-In addition to the warm foods, tomatoes, yughurt, cake, cookies, chips and hard candies were available.
+In addition to the warm foods, tomatoes, yoghourt, cake, cookies, chips and hard candies were available.
 There were also a few toasts but the staff stopped preparing more of them after they were consumed.

 The drink selection was better.
 There were many kinds of strong spirits and wine.
 Soft drink and beer bottles were in the fridge.
-Juice and coffee was also available but the special coffee machine was broken.
+Juice and coffee were also available but the special coffee machine was broken.